 Making my way back to the waterfront, I noticed a photo exhibit that looked interesting, and decided to check it out.

 It was a very powerful show of photographs of prisoners in jails around Pisa.
-The exhibit was held in a space overlooking the Loggia dei banchi and I found both the show itself, and the space to be quite unique.a slot where people would leave money for the prisoners….
+The exhibit was held in a space overlooking the Loggia dei Banchi, and I found both, the show itself and the space, to be quite unique.

-This time I turned left at the waterfront and began to explore the alleyways over there.
+I turned left at the waterfront, and began to explore the alleyways over there.

-Before long I came to the Church of Santa Cristina.
-This is the Church where St. Catherine of Siena received the Stigmata, while she was staying in Pisa.
+Before long, I came to the Church of Santa Cristina.
+This is the church where Saint Catherine of Siena received the stigmata, while she was staying in Pisa.

-One of Pisa’s most beautiful pieces of architecture, in my opinion, is the tiny little jewel of a church – Santa Maria alla Spina.
+One of Pisa’s most beautiful pieces of architecture, in my opinion, is the tiny little jewel of a church: The Chiesa di Santa Maria della Spina.
 It’s almost like a doll house of a church, set right alongside of the river.
 I’ve never seen it open.
 But, it almost doesn’t matter.
-I find it to be incredibly beautiful.
+I find it to be incredibly beautiful!

-A few steps beyond the church is the Ponte Solferino with it’s lions.
+A few steps beyond the church, there is the Ponte Solferino with its lions.

-I noticed some graffiti art all done by one artist that was popping up all over this particular neighborhood.
-I thought that it was quite cute!
+I noticed some graffiti art, all done by one artist that was popping up all over this particular neighborhood.
+I thought it was quite cute!

 Those clouds had to bring some rain.
 So, while it downpoured, I watched kids from a local clown school do a presentation.

-Soon it was time to head across the river for drinks/dinner.
-As soon as you get off of the bridge, you find yourself in Piazza Garibaldi with it’s statue of guess who?
+Soon, it was time to head across the river for drinks and dinner.
+As soon as you get off of the bridge, you find yourself in Piazza Garibaldi with its statue of guess who!
 Garibaldi!

-Stay tuned for Pisa – Day two – when we visit the famous Campo Dei Miracoli – home to the leaning tower!
+Stay tuned for Day 2 in Pisa, when we visit the famous Campo dei Miracoli, home to the Leaning Tower!